plexiti/the-job-announcement/README.md

 # Introduction

-The Job Announcement is a web application we have built in order to showcase a business process-centric application based on Java EE technologies and the [camunda fox BPM Platform](http://www.camunda.com/fox).
+The Job Announcement is a web application we have built in order to showcase a business process-centric application based on the [Java EE 6](http://www.oracle.com/technetwork/java/javaee/overview/index.html) technology stack and the [camunda fox BPM Platform](http://www.camunda.com/fox) running on the [JBoss Application Server 7](http://www.jboss.org/jbossas/).

 ![The Job Announcement Splash Screen][1]

 The main points we wanted to make with this showcase are:

-* [Business process-centric applications](TODO: reference needed) should be a pleasure for the eyes and have the user in the center, i.e. not be a PIA to use!
+* Business process-centric applications should be a pleasure for the eyes and have the user in the center, i.e. not be a PIA to use!
 We have therefore focused not only on the looks (with [Twitter Bootstrap](http://twitter.github.com/bootstrap/)) but also on the usability of the application by hiding as much as possible the nonessential aspects of the business process that backs the application.